-States with Involuntary Committment and Detainment
+States with Involuntary Commitment and Detainment for Addiction During Pregnancy

-In Wisconsin, they can not only force the mother into a treatment center against her wishes, but they also have the legal right to detain the pregnant mother up until she gives birth.
+In Wisconsin, they can not only force the mother into a treatment center against her wishes but also have the legal right to detain the expectant mother until she gives birth.
 The state also provides the unborn child a lawyer whose duties are to advocate for the child.

-States with Mandatory Reporting
+States with Mandatory Reporting for Addiction During Pregnancy

-Those states are;
+Those states are: